 Julius Maximilian Rogenhofer

-Julius Maximilian Rogenhofer is a Ph.D. candidate at the University of Cambridge, where his work focuses on parliamentary meaning-making in response to crises and on the relationship of democratic politics with populism.
+Julius Maximilian Rogenhofer is a postdoctoral researcher at The Centre for Sociological Research at KU Leuven.
+Rogenhofer received his Ph.D. from the University of Cambridge, where his work focuses on parliamentary meaning-making in response to crises and on the relationship of democratic politics with populism.
 His work is supported by scholarships from the Cambridge Trust and the Studienstiftung des Deutschen Volkes.
-Currently, Rogenhofer is also an International Scholar at KU Leuven.

 Latest by Julius Maximilian Rogenhofer

 Does Erdogan offer a populist blueprint for Modi and Netanyahu?
 March 12, 2021.

 Benjamin Netanyahu, Likud and the uncertain fate of Israel’s democracy February 2, 2021.

 How Hindutva threatens the world’s largest democracy January 10, 2021.

 Turkey, a perfect storm of anti-democratic populism?
 January 6, 2021.